-5 WATER CONSERVATION PLAN
+4 WATER CONSERVATION PLAN

-The objective of Twin Pines Saunders Demonstration Mine Water Conservation Plan is to minimize water use and maximize water recycling and recirculation.
+The objective of Twin Pines' Saunders Demonstration Mine Water Conservation Plan is to minimize water use and maximize water recycling and recirculation.
 The Water Conservation Plan will be utilized to establish site operating policies and procedures.

-5.1 Water Conservation Policy
+4.1 Water Conservation Policy

-Potable drinking water and other water sources, such as other natural resources, are limited and must be conserved.
+Potable drinking water and other water resources, such as other natural resources, are limited and must be conserved.
 Twin Pines is committed to conserving water at its operations and will also conserve water in its Charlton County mining operation.
 The Saunders Demonstration Mine operation will be essentially a closed-loop system.
 The proposed mining operation is designed to be water-efficient by recycling and re-circulating water to minimize the amount of make-up water required from the Upper Floridan Aquifer (UFA).

-The proposed Water Conservation Plan at the Twin Pines Saunders Demonstration Mine will be to minimize the amount of make-up water (MUW) by recycling and reusing water.
-Water losses will be to evaporation, retention on the tailings returning to the reclamation cut, and with minor amounts of water retained in the final product.
+The proposed Water Conservation Plan at the Twin Pines Saunders Demonstration Mine will minimize the amount of MUW by recycling and reusing water.
+Water losses will result from evaporation, retention on tailings returned to the reclamation cut, and with minor amounts of water retained in the final product.

-Pipelines transporting water at the PCP will be inspected on a regular basis as part of the daily operations and maintenance program.
+Pipelines transporting water from the PCP will be inspected on a regular basis as part of the daily operations and maintenance program.
 Pipelines will be above ground allowing for observation and leak detection.
 Leaks will be repaired promptly in an effort to conserve water.
 Meters will be installed at various points in the process loop in order to manage mineral production and water use.
-Meters will be maintained, calibrated, and tested according to manufacturer's recommendations.
+Meters will be maintained, calibrated, and tested in accordance with to manufacturer's recommendations.

-5.2 Water Flow Throughout Operation
+4.2 Water Flow Throughout Operation

-The lined process water ponds and when applicable the lined water management ponds will be utilized as the primary water supply to extract and process the ore, tailings, and final heavy mineral product.
-The MUW use will be based on the amounts of water lost to evaporation, retention on the tailings returning to the reclamation cut, and with minor amounts of water retained in the final product.
-Attachment A illustrates the normal operating conditions mine water balance, and the process flow and water use for the proposed mining and mineral extraction operations.
+The lined process water ponds and the lined water management ponds will be utilized as the primary water supply to extract and process the ore, tailings, and final heavy mineral product.
+The MUW use will be based on the amounts of water lost to evaporation, retention on the tailings returning to the reclamation cut, and minor amounts of water retained in the final product.
+Attachment A illustrates the normal operating conditions of the mine water balance, and the process flow and water use for the proposed mining and mineral extraction operations.